Texas Coastal Bend: Nature

 The Coastal Bend is a habitat for many types of vegetation and wildlife.
 Aransas National Wildlife Refuge is among the most prominent centers for wildlife in the United States.
-Wildlife found in the area includes the rare whooping crane, American alligators, nine-banded armadillos, West Indian manatees, and numerous other species of wildlife.
+Wildlife found in the area includes the rare whooping crane, American alligator, Mexican long-nosed armadillo, West Indian manatee, and numerous other species of wildlife.

 The Texas Coastal Bend is an area of demarcation between ranges of various vegetative species.
 For example, the California fan palm (Washingtonia filifera) is found only west of the Texas Coastal Bend, or more specifically the Balcones Fault.

 Estuaries

 Two of the major estuary systems of Texas are found along the coastal bend: the Nueces Estuary (Corpus Christi Bay) and the Mission–Aransas Estuary (Aransas Bay).
 The United States Environmental Protection Agency has designated these Texas Coastal Bend Estuaries as an estuary system of national significance under the National Estuary Program.

+Recreation and tourism

+The Coastal Bend is a major destination for tourism, water recreation, and nature exploration.